shivamsharmatech/portfolYOU/_posts/2022-02-18-burp-suite.md

 Burp Suite is the most popular tool in the midst of all professional web application security researchers and bug bounty hunters.
 It is very easy to use and this reason makes it a more suitable choice over all other free alternatives like Netsparker, Veracode, and OWASP ZAP.

-## The tools offered by Burp Suite are :
+## Some of the tools offered by Burp Suite are :
 1. Target.
 2. Proxy.
 3. Intruder.